jamesmunns/jamesmunns-ng/content/blog/shepherding-3-1.md

 By selecting the Shepherding approach, maintainers can provide a consistent, explicitly written process for contributing non-trivial changes to a project, giving a path for potential new contributors.

-Shepherding also aims to act as an on-ramp for contributors, giving them a list of projects that need assistance, as well as the ability to suggest improvements, changes, or additions; and to find a shepherd who can assist them with needed mentorship.
+Shepherding also aims to act as an on-ramp for contributors, giving them:

+* A list of projects that need assistance
+* A way to find a shepherd who can assist them with needed mentorship
+* The ability to suggest improvements, changes, or additions
+* A chance to lead a project before taking on a larger mentoring/leadership role

 Shepherds are expected to be responsible for tracking and guiding the progress of their task, but are not expected to be the sole contributor to this task.
 Shepherds are expected to typically only be tied to one task at a time, in order to keep all open tasks progressing, as well as to limit the number of tasks open at any given time.